 Generator

-Situated on the ground floor, this original piece of equipment supplied electricity to all the components of this system.
+Situated on the ground floor a generator, similar to the one seen today, supplied electricity to all the components of this system.
 It also supplied power to the magslips, lights and heaters in the tower.

 Master Oscillator